 How To Practice Mindfulness For Anxiety

-The possibility or increase of your risk of having anxiety may have resulted from lifestyle and possibly
+The start or increase of your risk of having anxiety may have begun as a result of lifestyle and possibly

-Since anxiety can take a toll on you mentally and physically, reducing it and stress can be done by paying attention and handling time.
+Since anxiety can take a toll on you both mentally and physically, it is important to know how to deal with it.
 According to Healthline, it’s about turning down the volume in your mind by coming back to the body.
 It can help you focus on the present moment and soften your reactivity.
-And how people can incorporate mindfulness practices throughout the day.

 It would be best to have something to remind you of your purpose, and setting an intention works best for